Korek, who is currently executive director of Frieze Los Angeles, will move to the UK capital to take up the position in March 2020.

 Peel resigned on the day that this year's Serpentine Pavilion by Junya Ishigami was unveiled, following criticism of Israeli cybertech firm NSO Group Technologies by human rights group Amnesty International.

-NSO Group Technologies is largely owned by Novalpina Capital Group – a private equity firm founded by Peel's husband and of which she was an indirect owner.
+NSO Group Technologies is largely owned by the regulated Novalpina Capital investment fund, which is managed by Peel's husband and others.

 Peel warned that the attacks made against her risked eroding private philanthropic support of the arts, which she said would be "a great loss to everybody".